ADHD

 The difficulties must also be:

-• age-inappropriate (although in practice, younger children are more likely to be diagnosed)
+• Age-inappropriate (although in practice, younger children are more likely to be diagnosed)

-• causing ‘functional impairment’ (but judgement of this is subjective, and complicated by co-occurring conditions and/or general ability).
+• Evident across at least two situations, such as home and school causing ‘functional impairment’ (but judgement of this is subjective, and complicated by co-occurring conditions and/or general ability).

 Prevalence rates have increased over time, but vary widely both between and within countries, ranging from 2-5% in the UK and Europe to around 10% in the US and Canada.